Lonnie Walker IV

-Lonnie Walker IV (born December 14, 1998) is an American professional basketball player for Maccabi Tel Aviv of the Israeli Ligat HaAl and the EuroLeague.
-In high school, he was named Mr. Pennsylvania Basketball and earned McDonald's All-American honors.
+Lonnie Terrence Walker IV (born December 14, 1998) is an American professional basketball player who last played for Maccabi Tel Aviv of the Ligat HaAl and the EuroLeague.
+In High School, he was named Mr. Pennsylvania Basketball and earned McDonald's All-American honors.
 Walker played college basketball for the Miami Hurricanes.

 After being named to the all-freshman team in the Atlantic Coast Conference (ACC), he was selected in the first round of the 2018 NBA draft by the San Antonio Spurs with the 18th overall pick.
 He played four seasons with the Spurs before signing with the Los Angeles Lakers.
-He has also played for the Brooklyn Nets and the Philadelphia 76ers.
+He has also played for the Brooklyn Nets and the Philadelphia 76ers, although he does not play in any of those anymore.

 Early life

 Walker was born December 14, 1998, in Reading, Pennsylvania.
 He attended Reading Senior High School in Reading.
 Walker made his varsity basketball debut as a freshman and played 27 games averaging eight points per game, and later as a sophomore he averaged 16.9 points per game in a short season due to injury.
 In 29 games, as a junior, he averaged 17.1 points per game.

 During his senior year, Walker was named a McDonald's All-American and voted Mr. Pennsylvania Basketball.
 He averaged a career best 18.4 points per game and surpassed Reading High grad and former NBA player Donyell Marshall's school record in points by finishing with 1,828 total points scored.
 On March 25, 2017, Walker led Reading Senior High School to their first state championship in the program's 117-year history in a 64–60 win over the Pine-Richland Rams.
 Walker finished the game with 22 points, eight rebounds, four steals, and three assists.

 During the season, Walker signed with the Miami Hurricanes, passing on other scholarship offers from Villanova, Kentucky, Syracuse, and Arizona.